 The final examination schedule will be announced on the Loyola Bulletin Board each semester two weeks before the first day of final examinations.
-Students are responsible for noting accurately the dates, the times and the classrooms of the examinations for the courses in which they are enrolled.
+Students are responsible for noting accurately the dates, time and the classrooms of examinations for the courses in which they are enrolled.
 Final exams in the FLA are generally 90 minutes in length.